autolens.Mask2D#

 Return the 2D geometry of the mask, representing its uniform rectangular grid of (y,x) coordinates defined by its shape_native.

-The mask as a HDU object, which can be output to a .fits file.
+Returns the pixel scales of the mask as a header dictionary, which can be written to a .fits file.

 imag